RADAR-base/radar-upload-source-connector/README.md

-# RADAR Manual data upload connector
+# RADAR Manual data upload Kafka connector

 The manual data upload Kafka connector will have the following components: